tagglo/site/content/en.md

     answer: >-
       Tagglo actively monitors the tags within your Google Tag Manager container, tracking essential data points such as Tag ID, Tag Name, Tag Status, Tag URL, Tag Type, Container ID, Browser, OS, Device, Timestamp, Execution Time, Container Version, Browser Version, and OS Version.
   - title: Is it GDPR compliant?
-    answer: '**Short answer:** Yes.
-Tagglo ensures GDPR compliance by monitoring your tags only after your website users have given their consent.'
+    answer: "**Short answer:** Yes.
+Tagglo ensures GDPR compliance by monitoring your tags only after your website users have given their consent."
   - title: How can I get started and monitor my tags?
     answer: >-
       To get started and begin monitoring your tags, simply fill in your email address in the contact form on our website.
 Our team will promptly get in touch with you to assist you further.
 Start monitoring your tag tracking today!